Lasbaskanenmas/multi_channel_dataset_creation/README.md

 If no images exists in original_data folder, images in  rgb, cir, OrtoRGB, OrtoCIR, DSM and DTM folders will be used instead.

 Labels
-- An ArcGIS project with the different areas marked up as polygons in a feature class
+- A geopackage with different areas marked up with polygons